"

 14. Do you, who speak these (things), desire the life of another (man)?

-The Pronoun īdem, eadem, idem
+The Adjective īdem, eadem, idem

 “The Latin adjective that means ‘same’ is related to the English word ‘identical’:”